prithviraj2105/CNN_Skin_Cancer_Classification/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
 - This project is part of course study assignment.
 The course is Advanced Certification Program in Machine Learning and Deep Learning (ACP in ML & DL) conducted by IIIT Banglore.
-The project is building a Ridge and Lasso Regression model for predicting House Price.
+The project is building CNN model to classify types of skin cancer based on skin images.
 - A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 The management aspires to understand how exactly the prices vary with the housing features.
 They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.

 The company wants to know: